-Content must align with the state's academic standards, benchmarks, clarifications and examples for the subject, grade level and learning outcomes.
+Content must align with the framework and the state's academic standards, for the subject, grade level and learning outcomes.
 See ss.
 1006.34(2)(b), 1006.38(3)(b) and 1006.31(2), F.S.

 Correlations: Publishers are expected to provide correlation reports in the provided form to show exactly where and to what extent (mentioned or in-depth) the instructional materials cover each required standard and benchmark.